-- 1 Handbook 44 does not provide sufficient detail to address the predominant use of permanently installed axle-load - 2 scales, multi-platform vehicle scale systems, and, perhaps to a lesser extent, single-platform vehicle scales in the - 3 weighing of axle- and axle-group loads of vehicles for a fee.
-This leaves open the question of whether or not NIST - 4 Handbook 44 was intended to apply to scales used for this purpose (although we think most would agree that it should) - 5 and if so, to what extent are requirements intended to apply. - 6 States are inconsistent in their inspection of these devices and systems, especially with respect to their use in - 7 determining total vehicle weight from the summation of the different axle- and axle-group loads.
-Such application - 8 of these scales satisfies an important need.
-Truck drivers and many of the companies that employ them, rely on their - 9 accuracy to determine whether loads to be transported have been distributed properly over the different axles and axle - 10 groups of the truck to know whether the vehicle complies with federal and state legal load limits in effect.
-The - 11 intended purpose of state and federal loading limits is to ensure the safe transport of loads over roadways and minimize - 12 pavement damage. - 13 Modifications may be necessary to General Code Paragraph G-A.1.
+- 14 The purpose of creating this new developing item is to solicit Input from the weights and measures enforcement - 15 community and affected stakeholders to help develop a future proposal to amend NIST Handbook 44 to address the - 16 following concern: - 17 NIST Handbook 44 does not provide sufficient detail to address the predominant use of permanently installed axle- - load scales, multi-platform vehicle scale systems, and, perhaps to a lesser extent, single-platform vehicle scales in the - weighing of axle- and axle-group loads of vehicles for a fee.
+This leaves open the question of whether or not NIST - Handbook 44 was intended to apply to scales used for this purpose (although we think most would agree that it should) - and if so, to what extent are requirements intended to apply. - 22 States are inconsistent in their inspection of these devices and systems, especially with respect to their use in - 23 determining total vehicle weight from the summation of the different axle- and axle-group loads.
+Such application - of these scales satisfies an important need.
+Truck drivers and many of the companies that employ them, rely on their - 25 accuracy to determine whether or not loads to be transported have been distributed properly over the different axles - and axle groups of the truck to know whether or not the vehicle complies with federal and state legal load limits in - 27 effect.
+The intended purpose of state and federal loading limits is to ensure the safe transport of loads over roadways - and minimize pavement damage. - 29 Modifications may be necessary to General Code Paragraph G-A.1.
 Application.
-Modifications and/or additions may - 14 also be necessary to the Scales Code, including modifications to paragraphs such as UR.3.3.
-Single-Draft Vehicle - Weighing and possibly other sections to clarify the appropriate use of these devices about the need to make - weighments in a single draft. - 17 Providing it's agreed that the use of permanently installed axle-load scales, multi-platform vehicle scale systems, and - 18 single-platform vehicle scales in providing axle, axle-group loads and total vehicle weight of vehicles weighed for a - 19 fee constitutes "commercial" use of these scales then we believe, as an initial step, the Application section of the - Scales Code (and/or perhaps the General Code) needs to be amended to make clear the application of HB 44 to these - 21 scales.
+Modifications and/or additions may - 30 also be necessary to the Scales Code, including modifications to paragraphs such as UR.3.3.
+Single-Draft Vehicle - Weighing and possibly other sections to clarify the appropriate use of these devices with regard to the need to make - weighments in a single draft. - Providing it's agreed that the use of permanently installed axle-load scales, multi-platform vehicle scale systems, and - 34 single-platform vehicle scales in providing axle, axle-group loads and total vehicle weight of vehicles weighed for a - 35 fee constitutes "commercial" use of these scales then we believe, as an initial step, the Application section of the - 36 Scales Code (and/or perhaps the General Code) needs to be amended to make clear the application of HB 44 to these - 37 scales. - 38 The following are some issues/concerns that will need to be addressed through possible future changes to NIST HB - 39 44: - Scales Code UR.3.3 Single-Draft Weighing requires a vehicle or coupled vehicle combination to be - 41 "commercially weighed" on a vehicle scale only as a single-draft, although subpart (b) of this paragraph - 42 allows the weight of a vehicle or coupled vehicle combination to be determined by adding together the weights obtained while all axle and axle groups of a vehicle are resting simultaneously on more than one scale platform.
+Some have questioned whether the practice of assessing a fee for the service of providing a weight is considered commercial.
+Others believe this practice is already addressed by the General Code paragraph G-A.1.
+Application in the reference made in that paragraph to a commercial device being one that is used for hire in determining quantities (such as weights).